ucan-wg/spec/README.md

 Having a unique agent represent a resource (and act as its manager) is RECOMMENDED.
 However, to help traditional ACL-based systems transition to certificate capabilities, an agent MAY manage multiple resources, and act as the registrant in the ACL system.
 These situatons can be represneted as follows:

+Unless explicitly stated, the Resource of a UCAN MUST be the Subject.

 ## 2.3 Operation

-FIXME

-## 2.4 Ability

-Abilities describe the verb portion of the capability: an ability that can be performed on a resource.
-For instance, the standard HTTP methods such as `GET`, `PUT`, and `POST` would be possible `can` values for an `http` resource.
+Operations are concrete messages ("verbs") that MUST be unambiguously interpretable by the Subject of a UCAN.
+Operations are REQUIRED in invocations.
+Some examples include `msg/send`, `crud/read`, and `ucan/revoke`.

+Much like other message-passing systems, the specific resource MUST define the behaviour for a particular message.
+For instance, `crud/update` MAY be used to destructively update a database row, or append to a append-only log.
+Specific messages MAY be created at will; the only restriction is that the Executor understand how to interpret that message in the context of a specific resource.

 While arbitrary semantics MAY be described, they MUST apply to the target resource.
 For instance, it does not make sense to apply `msg/send` to a typical file system.

+Operations MUST NOT be case-sensitive.
+There MUST be at least one path segment as a namespace.
+For example, `http/put` and `db/put` MUST be treated as unique from each other.

+## 2.4 Ability

+Abilities abstract over Operations to allow for extension of UCAN delegations.

-Abilities MAY be organized in a hierarchy with enums.
+Abilities MAY be organized in a hierarchy.
 A typical example is a superuser capability ("anything") on a file system.
 Another is read vs write access, such that in an HTTP context, `WRITE` implies `PUT`, `PATCH`, `DELETE`, and so on.
-Organizing potencies this way allows for adding more options over time in a backward-compatible manner, avoiding the need to reissue UCANs with new resource semantics.
+Organizing abilities this way allows for adding more options over time in a backward-compatible manner, avoiding the need to reissue UCANs with new resource semantics.

-Abilities MUST NOT be case sensitive.
-For example, `http/post`, `http/POST`, `HTTP/post`, `HTTP/POST`, and `hTtP/pOsT` MUST all mean the same ability.

-There MUST be at least one path segment as a namespace.
-For example, `http/put` and `db/put` MUST be treated as unique from each other.

-The only reserved ability MUST be the un-namespaced [`"*"` (top)][top ability], which MUST be allowed on any resource.

 ## 2.5 Caveats

 Capabilities MAY define additional optional or required fields specific to their use case in the caveat fields.
 This field is OPTIONAL in the general case, but MAY be REQUIRED by particular capability types that require this information to validate.
 Caveats MAY function as an "escape hatch" for when a use case is not fully captured by the resource and ability fields.
 Caveats can be read as "on the condition that `<some caveat>` holds".

-FIXME descibe types under the ability

-FIXME formats
+A common use for the caveats field is to define the resource that sits behind the Subject.

 ## 2.6 Capability

-A capability is the association of an "ability" to a "subject": `subject x ability x caveats`.
+A capability is the association of an ability to a subject: `subject x ability x caveats`.

 The resource and ability fields are REQUIRED.
 Any non-normative extensions are OPTIONAL.